gylshubhanker95/bookmyshow/README.md

 - Open src/main/resources/application.properties and change spring.datasource.username and spring.datasource.password properties as per your PostgreSQL installation.

 - Type mvn spring-boot:run from the root directory of the project to run the application.

+- Access the application using swagger on http://localhost:8080/swagger-ui.html

 # Future Scope